-Sonoma Wildfire Cottages—Santa Rosa: 9 cottages will provide temporary rental housing for 2 to 5 years for families directly impacted by the fires, who are working to rebuild or secure other permanent housing.
+Sonoma Wildfire Cottages—Santa Rosa: 9 cottages providing temporary rental housing for 2 to 5 years for families directly impacted by the fires, who are working to rebuild or secure other permanent housing.

 These 1- or 2-bedroom homes range from 380 to 744 square feet and will provide immediate relief for families displaced by the wildfires.